 Contests & Awards

-ANNOUNCING THE 8TH ANNUAL SPLIT THIS ROCK POETRY CONTEST
+2015 ANNUAL SPLIT THIS ROCK POETRY CONTEST

 Natalie Diaz grew up in the Fort Mojave Indian Village in Needles, California, on the banks of the Colorado River.
 She is Mojave and an enrolled member of the Gila River Indian Community.
 After playing professional basketball in Europe and Asia for several years, she completed her MFA in poetry and fiction at Old Dominion University.
 She was awarded the Bread Loaf 2012 Louis Untermeyer Scholarship in Poetry, the 2012 Native Arts and Cultures Foundation Literature Fellowship, a 2012 Lannan Residency, as well as being awarded a 2012 Lannan Literary Fellowship.
 She won a Pushcart Prize in 2013.
 Her first book, When My Brother Was an Aztec, was published in June 2012, by Copper Canyon Press.
 She currently lives in Mohave Valley, Arizona, and directs a language revitalization program at Fort Mojave, her home reservation.
 There she works and teaches with the last Elder speakers of the Mojave language.

 It was a lucky thing for me to judge this year’s contest.
 First, I enjoyed reading the poems and hearing the brave voices of the poets who built them.
 Second, I admire the unflinching work of Split This Rock and Sarah Browning and Company.